 Pre-balancing is used to initially balance the grinder by manually positioning balance weights on the grinding wheel.
-In some applications (especially for large wheels), the Balance Chamber may not have enough capacity to balance a new wheel with extreme imbalance.
+In some applications (especially for large wheels), the Balancer may not have enough capacity to balance a new wheel with extreme imbalance.
 In such cases, the SBS Balance system can aid in positioning manual balancing weights to compensate for the majority of the wheel's imbalance.
 Automatic balancing can then be used to provide balance control until the next wheel change.

-Before pre-balance can be performed, the machine must be fitted to allow the user to manually position balancing weights on the machine conveniently.
-This can be accomplished in any of the methods described under the "Balance Type" setting description.
-Fixed mass weights to be used should be labeled 1, 2, 3, etc. to identify them individually.
+- 1. Before balancing can be performed, the machine must be fitted to allow the user to manually position balancing weights on the machine conveniently.
+This can be accomplished in any of the methods described under the "Balance Type" setting description. - 2.
+Each of the balance weights should be marked with a center line (center of mass) indication.
+This centerline is to be used to position each balance weight against the angle scale on the machine.
+Fixed mass weights to be used should be labeled 1, 2, 3, etc. to identify them individually. - 3.
+An accurate angle scale must exist on the grinder which references the position of the balance weights.
+The scale accuracy and resolution will determine how accurately the balance weights can be placed, which will determine how well the machine can be balanced.
+SBS can provide angle scales for users which lack one.
+Contact your SBS representative for details

-Before pre-balancing a new wheel, it is important to first minimize the Balance Chamber's effect on machine balance by ensuring it is emptied of fluid, so that only the new wheel's native imbalance will be corrected for in the pre-balance operation.
+Before pre-balancing, it is important to first minimize the Balancer's effect on machine balance, so only the new wheel's native imbalance will be corrected for in the Pre-balance operation.
+With the old wheel removed from the machine and before the new wheel is installed, the grinder should be re-started and a balance cycle performed.
+This will move the balance weights in the balancer to a null position 180 degrees apart.
+Stop the machine after the cycle is complete, install the new wheel, and then proceed with pre-balance.
 Skipping this step will limit the effective balance range of the system in subsequent auto-balance cycles.